LostArtefacts/TRX/docs/16-OUTFITS.md

 ## Data setup

-The skin system uses five objects as follows.
-These objects are provided in the `lara_outfits.bin` injection, and are available to download as a separate WAD (see [injections](15-INJECTIONS.md)).
+The skin system uses the following objects.
+These are provided in the `lara_outfits.bin` injection, and are available to download as a separate WAD (see [injections](15-INJECTIONS.md)).